top of page

 CONNECT WITH US!

 Want to be more involved?
-Email joshua@wlfdc.org to join the Green Mountain work group.
+Email joshua@wlfdc.org to join the Tiger Mountain work group.

 About this campaign:

-Located on the ancestral lands of the Snoqualmie Tribe in King County, Tiger Mountain State Forest is a crown jewel of King County—home to one of the largest networks of mature, carbon-rich forests in the region.
-These temperate forests store more carbon than any other ecosystem in North America, provide vital habitat for wildlife, and hold deep cultural significance for the Snoqualmie Tribe.
-Every year, more than a million people visit Tiger Mountain to hike, horseback ride, mountain bike, and hang glide—making it one of the most cherished recreation areas in the state.
+Located on the ancestral lands of the Snoqualmie Tribe in King County, Tiger Mountain State Forest is a crown jewel of King County—home to one of the largest unprotected legacy forests in the Southern Cascade lowland ecoregion.
+These productive, temperate forests store more carbon per acre than any other ecosystem in North America, provide vital habitat for wildlife, and hold deep cultural significance for the Snoqualmie Tribe.
+Every year, more than a million people visit Tiger Mountain to hike, horseback ride, mountain bike, and hang glide—making it one of the most popular recreational areas in the state.

-There are currently nine timber sales targeting legacy forest that DNR plans to clearcut in Tiger Mountain State Forest over the next 6 years, collectively these sales would log 914 acres of native ecosystems.
-While long-term planning is underway at DNR we remain focused on ensuring that every acre of legacy forest on the mountain gets the protection it deserves.
+There are currently nine timber sales targeting legacy forest that DNR plans to clearcut in Tiger Mountain State Forest over the next 6 years.
+Collectively these sales would convert 914 acres of mature, biologically diverse, native forest to tree farms.

-Nearly 60% of Tiger Mountain’s lands were deeded by King County to the Washington State Department of Natural Resources (DNR) and are managed under a State Forest Trust mandate.
-Yet, this mandate does not require consultation with local or Tribal governments when it comes to timber harvest decisions.
-We believe it’s time for a bold, forward-thinking approach.
+Nearly 60% of Tiger Mountain’s lands were deeded by King County to the Washington State Department of Natural Resources (DNR) and are managed by DNR on behalf of the county.
+Tiger Mountain State Forest is also located on usual and accustomed lands of the Snoqualmie Tribe.
+Yet DNR does not consult King County officials or tribal governments when planning timber sales in Tiger Mountain State Forest.
+It is time that changed.

 We’re advocating for a collaborative management model that integrates ecological forestry, cultural values, carbon sequestration, sustainable recreation, and modest revenue generation.
 This vision aims to move beyond temporary conservation wins toward permanent protections—positioning Tiger Mountain as a statewide model for 21st-century forest stewardship.